Both Homes for Life and ourselves have one newly available property this week, plus there's still time... See more

 You are allowed to keep pets in your home unless they are forbidden by the Dangerous Dogs Act 1991, any other law or the ELHA rule above.
 You must keep your pets under control and make sure that they do not cause a disturbance.
 We are entitled to ask you to remove your pet if it is causing a nuisance.
 You can also be prosecuted and fined, for example, if your dog barks continually or you do not clean up after your dog.
 It is a breach of your Scottish Secure Tenancy if your pet causes nuisance or annoyance to others.

-Please be aware that while most of our homes do not have restrictions on the number or type(s) of pet you own, there may be Local Authority restrictions, ie: in the case of domestic fowl.
+Please be aware that while most of our homes do not have restrictions on the number or type(s) of pet you own, there may be restrictions in the Deed of Conditions, or ELC restrictions, ie: in the case of domestic fowl or livestock.